Focus on Quality of Life: JBPHH and MIDPAC launch new pierside shuttle service

-JOINT BASE PEARL HARBOR-HICKAM, Hawaii — Yeoman Seaman Recruit Susana Ramos steps into a Joint Base Pearl Harbor-Hickam (JBPHH) pierside shuttle van, April 20, 2026.
-JBPHH, with support from Naval Surface Group Middle Pacific, launched a free, on-base shuttle service to enhance the quality of life for JBPHH Sailors and boost the operational efficiency of the base.
-(U.S. Navy photo by Daniel Sanford)
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii — Joint Base Pearl Harbor-Hickam (JBPHH), with support from Naval Surface Group Middle Pacific (CNSGMP), launched a free, on-base shuttle service April 6, 2026, to enhance the quality of life for JBPHH Sailors and boost the operational efficiency of the base.

+The new shuttle service is a pilot program that provides weekday morning and afternoon pick-up and drop-off during peak traffic hours for Sailors from several common areas in vicinity of the base’s ship and submarine piers – where they work, live and get services.

+For Sailors, it offers a convenient, no-cost transportation solution that streamlines their daily commute and provides savings on personal commuting costs.
+For the installation, this service will help alleviate traffic congestion, ease the demand for parking and reduce its overall environmental footprint.

 |Date Taken: